fvdhoef/aquarius-plus/EndUser/Quick-Start.md

 ## Setting up Wi-Fi

-Your Aquarius+ has builtin Wi-Fi support.
+Your Aquarius+ has built-in Wi-Fi support.
 Currently this allows for several useful features (more to come with future firmware updates):

 - Time synchronization.
 Files saved to the SD card will get a correct date/time.
 Note there is no time zone support yet, so the files will use the UTC time.
 - Accessing the SD card from a remote computer via de WebDav protocol.
-Your Aquarius+ registers itself to your router with as 'aqplus' and can be accessed via this name.
+Your Aquarius+ registers itself to your router as 'aqplus' and can be accessed via this name (not all routers support this feature).
 - Remotely typing commands.
 This is used by the development environment in combination with the WebDav support to upload and start your program remotely.

 To enter the settings menu, on the BASIC prompt type: